Social distancing, hand washing, and other preventive measures

 As expected, medical grade N95 masks performed best, meaning that the fewest number of droplets got through.
 They were followed by surgical masks.
 Several masks made of polypropylene, a cotton/propylene blend, and 2-layer cotton masks sewn in different styles also performed well.

 Gaiters ranked dead last.
-In a surprise, they allowed more particles to get through than wearing no mask at all.
 Also called neck fleeces, gaiters tend to be made of lightweight fabric and are often worn by athletes.
-In the study, gaiters broke up larger droplets into smaller droplets that could spread more easily to others.
-Bandanas also ranked poorly, but better than no mask.
+Bandanas also ranked poorly.

 A couple of simple tests can help you gauge the effectiveness of your mask: If you can see through your mask when you hold it up to the light, or can breathe through it easily, it's probably not doing much to prevent spread.